Social Security Administration

 3/24

-Mike Russo is removed from his CIO position by the Trump administration, reportedly for complying quickly with the judicial ruling to remove DOGE access
+Mike Russo is abruptly removed from his CIO position by the Trump administration.
+This is rumored to be retribution for complying quickly with the judicial ruling to remove DOGE access.

 3/26